Oksana Zabuzhko: Literary work

 According to Uilleam Blacker, Oksana Zabuzhko's work has two main preoccupations: national identity and gender.
 Zabuzhko's first novel, Fieldwork in Ukrainian Sex, published in 1996, was met with great controversy both by the critics and by the readers.
 With its publication, the Ukrainian readership and the intellectual community faced innovative, provocative and complex feminist writing.
 According to a poll in 2006, this novel was recognized as "the book that most influenced Ukrainian society during the 15 years of independence".
 Today it is the most widely translated work of new Ukrainian prose in the world (15 languages), included in many reading lists and ratings of modern Eastern European classics.

 Oksana Zabuzhko's most famous book in the non-fiction genre is Notre Dame d'Ukraine: A Ukrainian Woman in the Conflict of Mythologies (2007).

 As a trained philosopher and cultural critic, Zabuzhko publishes essays and non-fiction works.
 Zabuzhko also turns to the Ukrainian history.
 Her most recent novel, The Museum of Abandoned Secrets (2009), deals with three different epochs (World War II, 1970s, and early 2000s), and, in particular, the topic of Ukrainian Insurgent Army, active in Ukraine in the 1940s and 1950s, and either demonized or silenced by the Soviet historiography.

 Oksana Zabuzhko belongs to the generation that Tamara Hundorova, a literary scholar, calls «post-Chornobyl».
 The Chernobyl catastrophe (1986), according to Hundorova, is not only one of the biggest calamities of the modern times, but also a «symbolic event that projects post-apocalyptical text […] into the post-atomic era».
 Most importantly, Chernobyl also marks the end of the Soviet Union, at least the end of any legitimacy of its ideology, and the beginning of the new Ukrainian society and new Ukrainian literature, free from socialist realism or consciously dismantling its legacy.
 One important feature of Oksana Zabuzhko's writing is that it is «turned outward» to the world, to be accessible to the Western reader.

-In 1995-2010 she was the vice-president of the Ukrainian branch of the PEN Club (while the president was Yevhen Sverstyuk).
+In 1995-2010 she was the vice-president of the Ukrainian branch of the PEN International.
 In the fall of 2004, she did much to draw international attention to Ukraine's presidential election.
 On the eve of the Orange Maidan, she published an article in the WSJ by Ukrainian Solidarity.

 In June 2018, she supported an open letter from cultural figures, politicians and human rights activists calling on world leaders to speak in defense of Ukrainian director Oleg Sentsov, a prisoner in Russia, and other political prisoners.